ThomasThelen/sdtl-converter/README.md

 which can then be queried or exported into a number of formats such as JSON-LD or turtle.

+Deprecated by further work from the [C2Metadata](http://c2metadata.mtna.us/) team.

 ### Features

 - Supports SDTL v 0.3